tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 # The Qualifiers

-The other ten teams came through online qualifiers within their respective regions.
+The other ten teams came through a double elimination bracket of online qualifiers within their respective regions.
 Half of them had to even go through a Bo1 madhouse open qualifier for committing the cardinal sin of wanting to change rosters after February 5<sup>th</sup>.

+Of the ten different squads to have attended an International grand finals since the qualifier system was created in TI3, only <abbr title="CDEC, DC, and Wings">three have been non-invited teams</abbr>, and Wings is the only qualifier team to have ever won.

+So that's where the bar is set.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/ogbanner.png" alt="Banner"></p>